Who: Adults, 18 years and older and out of high school

 We do not have an official volunteer-to-work program.
 All of our volunteer assignments are in areas where the department has requested a volunteer.
 The objective of being a volunteer is to support patients, families, and staff.

 Yes, we have a large number of college students in our volunteer ranks.
-Communicate with your coordinator and every effort will be made to work with your schedule.
-If you are a college student home for the summer, you will need to apply early in the spring to allow for our application and placement process.
+Communicate with your liaison and every effort will be made to work with your schedule.
+If you are a college student home for the summer, you will need to apply early in late winter to allow for our application and placement process.

 Please visit the College Volunteer page for further information.

 Many people think assignments only involve playing with children.
-We have many departments requesting volunteer assistance in more clerical/support roles.
+We have many departments requesting volunteer assistance in more support service roles.

 It may be possible to place you in assignments on the same day and at the same time, but generally, departments request only one volunteer per shift.
 So, you would not be in the same assignment.